Refined Risk Bounds for Unbounded Losses via Transductive Priors: Logistic Regression

 \begin{theorem}[\citet{foster2018logistic}] Consider the binary logistic regression problem over the class of linear predictors with parameter set $\Theta=\left\{\theta \in \mathbb{R}^d \mid\|\theta\|_2 \leq b\right\}$ with $b=\Omega(\sqrt{d} \log (T))$.
 Then for any algorithm for prediction with the binary logistic loss, there is a sequence of examples $\left(x_t, y_t\right) \in\mathbb{R}^d \times\{-1,1\}$ for $t\in [T]$ with $\left\|x_t\right\|_2 \leq 1$ such that the regret of the algorithm is

 \end{theorem}

 This theorem, in conjunction with our upper bound \cref{thm:main-logistic}, establishes a learnability separation in terms of assumptions between the transductive and inductive settings for logistic loss.
 Specifically, it demonstrates that the transductive setting is crucial for achieving assumption-free regret bounds.
+We note that \citet{dzhamtyrova2021lower} obtained an asymptotically tight lower bound for a related multiclass softmax problem under KL loss with the norm in the bound; while their setting differs, it would be interesting to see if similar ideas improve Theorem~\ref{thm:logistic-inductive-lower-bound}.